-The QRT has been discussing utilizing a similar standard between the information that QMR would require of providers to document ANE, and what Human Rights would accept as compliant.
-This would be another way to demonstrate compliance that would involve Human Rights intervention as remediation and a CAP for noncompliance.
-Ongoing discussion is needed to reconcile both standards.
-This will be a topic moving forward with regard to changes that could be made to the performance measures and remediation activities for discussion in preparation for the 2023 waiver renewal.
+Discussion: During QRT discussion, discussion/meeting needed between Human Rights, DBHDS Policy Compliance and DMAS QMR about reviewing what Human Rights considers an acceptable form of documentation of the annual review to integrate both standards.
+This will also be a topic moving forward with regard to changes that could be made to the performance measures and remediation activities for discussion in preparation for the 2023 waiver renewal.